Tuesday, May 24, 2016

 What is in a name ?

-A person was not satisfied with his name given by parents.
-Ultimately he went to a Mahatma to tell his grief.
+A person was not satisfied with his name given by his parents.
+Ultimately, he went to a Mahatma to tell his grief.
 The Mahatma laughed and said, "Go and find the best name of any person, I will rename you".
-He saw a person named "Nayansukh" (means-enjoying through eyes), but found that he is blind and hardly can move himself.
-Next, he saw a person named "Sudarshan" (Means- handsome to look) but he was very ugly.
-He moved on and saw a dead body being taken for funeral followed by procession of mourners.
-He asked a person in the procession,"Who died?".
-Answer was,"A person named Amar has died".
+He saw a person named "Nayansukh" (meaning-enjoying through eyes), but found that he is blind and can hardly move himself.
+Next, he saw a person named "Sudarshan" (Means- handsome to look), but he was very ugly.
+He moved on and saw a dead body being taken to a funeral, followed by a procession of mourners.
+He asked a person in the procession, "Who died?".
+The answer was, "A person named Amar has died".
 "Amar" means - one who will never die.
-He again asked,"How can Amar die".
-The person saw him from head to toe and rudely answered,"What is in a name?"
-He felt that the name of a person has no relation to his looks or virtues and knew that his search for best name is useless.
+He again asked, "How can Amar die?".
+The person saw him from head to toe and rudely answered, "What is in a name?"
+He felt that the name of a person has no relation to his looks or virtues and knew that his search for the best name was useless.
 He thanked the Mahatma and came back.

 The people in rural India understand it.
-So they name children on common things like -Gendalal, Chhedilal, Gulabo, Phoolmati, Chameli, etc. The tribal people in Chotanagpur named children on the day they were born, like- Somra, Mangra, Budhwa, Etwari, etc.
+So they name children on common things like -Gendalal, Chhedilal, Gulabo, Phoolmati, Chameli, etc. The tribal people in Chotanagpur named children on the day they were born, like Somra, Mangra, Budhwa, Etwari, etc.

-But some people who are religious minded in Sanatana Hindu Dharma named their children on Gods.
-Like - Rama, Krishna, Vishnu, Shiva, Durga, Parvati,Sita, Radha, etc. The thinking was that when they will call their children by name they will earn "Punya" and if they will call them when breathing their last, it will give them "Moksha" the ultimate wish of a religious Hindu.
-This type of naming got popularity but after some time these names were common and parents of new generation changed them with synonyms of God's name like - Ramesh, Suresh, Mahesh, Dinesh, Maheshwari, Jaya, Haripriya, etc.
+But some people who are religious-minded in the Sanatana Hindu Dharma named their children after the Gods.
+Like - Rama, Krishna, Vishnu, Shiva, Durga, Parvati, Sita, Radha, etc. The thinking was that when they call their children by name, they will earn "Punya," and if they call them when breathing their last, it will give them "Moksha," the ultimate wish of a religious Hindu.
+This type of naming gained popularity, but after some time, these names became common and parents of the new generation changed them with synonyms of God's name like Ramesh, Suresh, Mahesh, Dinesh, Maheshwari, Jaya, Haripriya, etc.

 One of the latest ideas in naming a child is that both parents give half of their names to make a new word for naming.
-Obviously, such a new word has mostly no meaning.
+Obviously, such a new word has almost no meaning.
 For example, a couple in my neighborhood has names, Namrata and Harish.
 They did this => Nam[rata + Har]ish = Namish.
 Since this name sounds like a male name while their baby was a girl so they named her "Namisha".
-I do not know whether it means something or not but a name does not require to have a meaning.
+I do not know whether it means something or not, but a name does not require to have a meaning.

 Thoughts Unlimited